-- First, ensure the internal thermostat sensor on the inside of the oven is secure and not touching the inner walls.
+- First, ensure the internal thermostat sensor inside the oven is secure and not touching the inner walls.

 - Next, place the oven thermometer in the center of the middle rack.
 Set the oven to 350˚F (176.67˚C) and let the oven heat for at least 20 minutes.
 Take a reading of the internal temperature and a reading every 20 minutes for the following hour and a half.
 Calculate the average of the readings.